coreymunn3/communeo/memory-bank/techContext.md

 - TanStack Query provides efficient data fetching and caching
 - Images should be optimized and served through a CDN
 - Database queries are optimized with appropriate indexes
+- Search queries use case-insensitive pattern matching with pagination for better performance

 ## Security Considerations